nimbl3/mina-rails-unicorn-nginx-god/README.md

 mina vagrant config:link    # needs sudo to copy god and unicorn service control scripts
 ```

 You can, of course, run them separately.
-Even more, you probably will do so, if you will find yourself in need of modifying some config files.
+Even more, you probably will do so, if you find yourself in need of modifying some config files.

 What now?
 ---------